Listening into Life

 We draw from these and similar teachings that ring true as they resonate with our being.

-The Selah community is concentrated in the Puget Sound region of Washington state, where we often gathering together in person.
-But the selah community has spread far and wide through video connections which has facilitated pockets of online communities held together by our shared interest in contemplation.
+The Selah community is concentrated in the Puget Sound region of Washington state, where we often gather in person.
+But the Selah community has spread far and wide.
+Video connections have facilitated pockets of online communities held together by our shared interest in contemplation.

 Online Every Friday from 10-11am